Find top 1-on-1 online tutors for Coding, Math, Science, AP and 50+ subjects

 Is AP Computer Science Principles Hard?

 Is AP Computer Science Principles Hard?
-Yes, AP Chemistry has consistently been ranked as one of the hardest AP classes.
+Yes, AP CSP has consistently been ranked as one of the hardest AP classes.

-Many students find the multiple-choice section of the exam to be challenging due to the broad range of topics covered and the various question formats used.
+The multiple-choice section of the exam is often the most challenging for students, due to the broad range of topics covered and the various question formats used.
 However, with proper preparation and study, students can build a solid understanding of the key concepts and skills needed to succeed in this section.

 Students who are new to computer science can also take the course and succeed on the exam with dedicated study and preparation.

-How to prepare for the AP CSA exam?
+How to prepare for the AP Computer Science Principles exam?

 Preparing for the AP Computer Science Principles (CSP) exam requires students to have a solid understanding of the foundational concepts and computational thinking practices in computer science.
 Here are some tips to help students prepare for the AP CSP exam: